 There's a good dance floor at the Crystal Palace in Tombstone AZ.
 Sometimes they remember to move the tables back off during Karaoke, for dancing.
 I think that's a great idea, since there are people who like to dance.
 We go there about every other week - Bill likes to sing, and he prods me into a duet or two!

 We've checked out Big Rig's hosting at the American Legion.
 They still run a good show.
 But it's a private facility, so they allow smoking inside.
 Even though they have a ventilation system (as non-smokers know) it really doesn't relieve the area of second hand smoke.
 So we just can't do it.
 For that reason - the smoking.
 To each his own, we realize.
 But, we are retired Respiratory Therapists, after all.

-The Bearded Cowboy is a new Karaoke Host.
-He's a very nice guy, but still learning the ropes when we first saw him.
+The Bearded Cowboy was a new Karaoke Host.
+He's a very nice guy, but was still learning the ropes when we first saw him.
 We went to his debut at the Crystal Palace on Sunday afternoon.
 His sound system was difficult to work with and his presentation was - uhhh - awkward.

 Well, I offered him some tips - as an audience person.
 And also from Bill's feedback.
 He took them graciously.
 We didn't go back, so not sure if he incorporated them.
-He started out on Sunday afternoons at the Crystal Palace, but now I don't know if he's still around anywhere.
+He started out on Sunday afternoons at the Crystal Palace.
+But now I don't know if he's still around anywhere.
 He switched to Thursday nights at the Crystal for awhile.
 If you see his presentation, you can see what you think.

 And then there's Jon, a local guy.
 Sometimes he shows his vocal talent at Doc Holliday's.
 He bar-tends on the weekends at The Tombstone Brewing Company over on Toughnut Street.
 Sometimes he relaxes after work by exercising his vocal cords at Doc's Karaoke.
 You might catch his dulcet tones if you stop by!